 February is over.
-It’s March 3 and the nagging feeling that I’m supposed to be in the studio working at any hint of free time is starting to dissipate.
+It’s March 3 and the nagging feeling that I’m supposed to be in the studio working whenever there’s a hint of free time is starting to dissipate.
 This also means that all of the things I put on hold for a month – yard work, tax prep, running ethernet, building that server – no longer have a valid procrastination excuse.

-In general, I think I had a decent month.
+In general, I think I had a decent and solid month.
 It was decidedly a month in two-parts, though.
-The first half was very nearly all songs.
-There were only four instrumental tracks, and the songs were largely energetic, if not outright upbeat and positive.
+The first half was very nearly all songs and largely energetic if not upbeat and positive.
 That was a surprise given my mood going into the journey; I had expected a lot more introspection.
 I think a large part of it was using my Random Finds playlist1Discussed in February but briefly: I have a shortcut on my phone that identifies music I’m hearing and adds it to an Apple Music playlist.
 Anytime I hear something (in a movie or show, a store, or even just when I have some streaming station on) that I think is fun, cool, interesting, or weird enough that I want to hear it again, I run this shortcut.
 The resulting playlist is an algorithm-breaking mish-mash of eclecticism. to get inspiration or production challenges.
 I wasn’t just picking the first thing that played, though.
 I normally shuffled through until I heard something that inspired me in some way.

-Starting on the fifteenth, I became decidedly more dark and instrumental.
-I certainly don’t think they’re worse or less enjoyable, just coming from a radically different place.
+Starting on the fifteenth, I became decidedly more sombre and instrumental.
+Still good, just coming from a radically different place.
 I was tired, worn down by the world and the incessant din of political screeching from all quarters.
-I only wrote four songs with lyrics in the last two weeks, and one of them was sung by a robot.
-I did sing on the two cover songs, though.
+I only wrote four songs with lyrics in the last two weeks, and one of those was sung by a robot.

 Winners and Losers